A powerful mixture of acupuncture, naturopathic medicine, and change

 So what do we do about poor, sweet Peggy?
-How do we make this the year the year that she finally succeeds at her health & fitness goals?
+How do we make this the year that she finally succeeds at her health & fitness goals?

 Motivation to change

 We start by asking her to be honest about her motivation.
 If she thinks she’s going to motor through 12 months of calorie deprivation and Spin classes fueled by “My butt’s too big!” motivation, she’s simply kidding herself.
-The bottom-line is; even with all our negative self-talk, we actually love ourselves too much to punish ourselves for any real length of time.
+The bottom line is; that even with all our negative self-talk, we actually love ourselves too much to punish ourselves for any real length of time.

 Self-protective mechanisms swing into full gear and pretty soon Peggy’s rattling off excuses like “I need to work late; it’s that time of the month or I’ll work out extra hard tomorrow…” and that shiny new gym card that she clipped to her key chain gets used less and less and less.